 If you’re staying on the off-islands of Tresco, St Martin’s, St Agnes or Bryher, your luggage will be labelled accordingly when you board the ferry at Penzance so it will be automatically transferred at St Mary’s on to an inter-island ferry to your destination.
 If you’re flying to St Mary’s and taking a boat to an off-island, a taxi will take you and your luggage to the dock.
 Boats to the off-islands run in the morning and the afternoon so there’s usually no more than a couple of hours wait for your connection.
 At the dock, there’s a good cafe with lovely views of the harbour and you’ll find left luggage facilities and toilets.

-Getting around on the Isles of Scilly
+Getting around during a holiday in the Scilly Isles

 The Isles of Scilly are perfect for walking.
 You’re never more than ten or so minutes from a beach or a cafe.
 There are proper paved roads on St Mary’s and a few on Tresco so golf buggy and bike hire are popular there, but on the other isles you’ll find mostly tracks and paths.
 St Mary’s Bike Hire has a good range of bicycles along with child seats, trailers and tag on bikes.
 Bikes and buggies should be booked in advance.
 Bikes can generally not be taken on the inter-island ferries although we were allowed to take our kids’ small bikes (useful for Tresco).
 You can skipper your own boat (there are two operators based on Bryher) or take the scheduled boats to other islands.
-If you’re only staying a few days, the three isles in one day excursion offers a great overview of the Scillies taking in St Agnes, Tresco and Bryher.
+If you’re only staying a few days on the Scilly Isles, the three isles in one day excursion offers a great overview of the Scillies taking in St Agnes, Tresco and Bryher.

 Try to travel as light as possible due to the luggage restrictions (15kg on the flights).
 We left half our belongings in the car at Penzance (we’d spent the previous week at a cottage in Cornwall) and it felt quite liberating to just take a few bags with us.
 There are several clothes shops and a good sized Co-Op on St Mary’s so you should be able to pick up any essentials there.
 Each of the off-islands has a grocery shop and scattered across the isles are honesty stalls selling everything from chillies to agapanthus plants.
 We did take our kids’ bikes as I was worried we wouldn’t find one small enough for our tiny but intrepid four year old.
 The sea is quite chilly so we were glad to have packed our wetsuits.